Sexual Orientation and Gender Identity

 Students, staff and families who identify, or are perceived to be lesbian, gay, bisexual, transgender, queer, two-spirited, or questioning their sexual orientation or gender identity are to be respected, accepted and fully supported in all schools operated by the District.

-The Board of Trustees is committed to providing every student a safe, caring and inclusive, and welcoming school environment that fosters and maintains respectful responsible behaviours.
+The Board of Trustees is committed to providing every student a, welcoming, caring, respectful, safe and inclusive school environment that fosters and maintains respectful responsible behaviours.
 Every member of our diverse school community has the right to live, learn and work in an environment free from discrimination, prejudice and harassment.

 - The principal shall support student groups, including Gay-Straight Alliances or Queer-Straight Alliances, where interest by students has been expressed.
 Students may select a respectful and inclusive name for the group, in consultation with the school principal as per Section 16 of the School Act.